nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 }

 message QueryJobResponse {
-  JobStatus status = 1; // Status of the job.
+  JobState state = 1; // State of the job.
   int32 exit_code = 2; // Exit code of the job.
 }